Return to Fitness & Exercise

 Return To Fitness And Exercise

-We get many questions regarding when to return to fitness postpartum, and it depends on many factors that have to do with previous fitness level, injury during labor/delivery (or not), and intensity of exercise that you are wanting to return to!
+We get many questions regarding when to return to fitness postpartum, and it depends on many factors including but not limited to: previous fitness level, injury during labor/delivery (or not), and intensity of exercise that you are wanting to return to!
 In addition, this may look different if you had a cesarean versus a vaginal delivery - so be sure to talk to your healthcare provider and pelvic floor physical therapist to get the most individualized care!
-In this post, we are going to discuss some general guidelines to ensure a safe return to fitness post baby.
+If you’re looking for more information on what recovery actually looks like and what you should expect - read our blog post here!
+At NOLA Pelvic Health, we offer a Hybrid Physical Therapy program so you can have a concierge PT in your pocket to begin safely moving and exercising at home before your 6 week check in.

 Concepts to think about as you return to exercise: